Wireless Ergonomic Computer Mouse for $6

 That's $12 off and the best price we've seen.
 Buy Now at Walmart

-That's $10 under our Black Friday price and the best price we could find by $12.
-Buy Now at eBay
+That's $7 under our mention from three weeks ago, $17 off, and the best price we've seen.
+Buy Now at Amazon

 It's the lowest price we could find by $13.
 Buy Now at That Daily Deal